PulsaraSandeepa/FoodRecipeApp-flutter/README.md

 Food Recipe Application

-Everyone can cook by watching recipies
+Everyone can cook by watching recipies and an be added the user's favorite recipes into their profiles.

 ## Getting Started